 This past year, I have been researching artist spaces and cultural institutions in mainland China & Hong Kong, interviewing residency directors and artists who attended these residencies.
-After completing the New York phase of the fellowship, I moved to Beijing and from there, went on a series of three research trips across 11 cities to visit more than 33 spaces over the course of 9 months.
+I moved to Beijing and from there, went on a series of three research trips across 11 cities to visit more than 33 spaces over the course of 9 months.
 And oh my, has this been a fluctuating year for artist residencies and creative places!
 In short: lots have opened, many were forced to moved, and sadly, many more have closed.

 I had the luck to travel through cities scattered across the continent, to visit wonderful artist residencies and art spaces.
 Some located in the lush green mountainside, like Lucitopia in Jiangxi province, others like P8 are nestled on corporate campuses with untouched wetlands in rapidly developing cities in Changsha, others are located in preserved residential areas in historical row-houses, or in former tobacco factory buildings like Ailleurs in Shenyang.
 We moved between cities in slow-trains, resting on the oh-so-familiar sleeper beds from my childhood, sometimes with chatting retiree bunkmakes, or young students with large suitcases, or in one particular case, a 2-year old boy with a heavy Dongbei accent, sounding like a beer-bellied 50-something man from the North-East.
 We set out to visit as many of the artist residencies which have signed up on the China Residencies website as we could.
 We do site visits as a way to meet people in person and talk to the artists-in-residence to gain a complete picture of what the residency is actually like, in contrast to how it appears on a website or WeChat public account.
 Before each research trip, we would plan an itinerary according to the train routes, visiting as many as possible within our given time-frames.
 This last trip spanned across all climate zones imaginable, leaving a freezing northern Beijing in November for a mild Shanghai then onwards to the snowy high-altitude city of Lanzhou in the West.
 Then, we moved through endless mountains and tunnels towards the South-East to Xiamen, to visit our 6th Chrystal-Ruth-Bell artist-in-residence Zhou Yichen.
 The first two trips were packed with more stops: in the first research trip, we traveled to 7 cities in two weeks and four days, visiting artist spaces in Chengdu, Changsha, Xiamen, a mountain-village in the countryside, Shanghai, the nearby watertown of Jinxi, and Shenyang.
 In my second trip, I traveled from Beijing to the Greater-Bay-Area with a stopover in Shanghai to visit artist spaces and museums in Guangzhou, Dongguan, Shenzhen, and Hong Kong.